zeroheure/odoo-seo/website_seo_breadcrumb/README.md

 Odoo build breadcrumbs as a Bootstrap component.
 It miss structured datas.

-This module build breadcrumb with Heading tag (&lt;h6&gt;) to give more importance to its keywords.

-Additionaly, elements are structured with schema.org microdatas as recommended by Google.
+With this module elements are structured by schema.org microdatas as recommended by Google.
 This will improve search result pages (SERP).

+Additionaly, the module build breadcrumb with Heading tag (<h6>) to give more importance to its keywords.

 ## Contributors